Robotics-Lab-UCSB/webbased-robotics-frontend/README.md

 nix develop --impure
 ```

 All dependencies will be fetched automatically.
-Once the commadn finishes, run
+Once the command finishes, run

 ```bash
 devenv up